Xiddler/PORTABLE_ENV/dotfiles/cheat/vim.md

 where C-v followed by u allows entering the Hex code for “ which is 201c

-# Find all non-UTF-8 chars
+# find all non-UTF-8 chars

 rg -axv '.*'
 grep -axv '.*'

-# Problem with navigating to beginning of previous word
+# problem with navigating to beginning of previous word

 SOLVED
 The problem was caused by my having a number of nnoremaps set to b?.